-Get Abolition of Man for FREE when you purchase After Humanity!
+Get Abolition of Man (a $14.95 value!) for FREE when you purchase After Humanity!

 After Humanity is a guide to one of C.S.
 Lewis’s most widely admired but least accessible works, The Abolition of Man, which originated as a series of lectures on ethics that he delivered during the Second World War.

 These lectures tackle the thorny question of whether moral value is objective or not.
 When we say something is right or wrong, are we recognizing a reality outside ourselves, or merely reporting a subjective sentiment?
 Lewis addresses the matter from a purely philosophical standpoint, leaving theological matters to one side.
 He makes a powerful case against subjectivism, issuing an intellectual warning that, in our “post-truth” twenty-first century, has even more relevance than when he originally presented it.